A 1976 Cessna 150M has been spotted for sale. The listing states (in part):

 Please Note: This is an archived post.
 The information presented here may not be current and the associated listing may no longer be active.

-The aircraft is located in Chelsea, Michigan and is currently available for bidding.
-Click here to check out the listing on eBay.
+The nose section is located in Stockton, California and is currently open to offers / bids.
+Click here to check out the eBay listing, which includes additional photos.

 Please Note: This post contains an eBay affiliate link.
 When you purchase through links on our site, we may earn an affiliate commission.